tmonk/stata-spp/content/Graphics/_index.md

       legend(order(1 "white" 2 "black"))
 ```

-Stata uses schemes to control the appearance of graphs, see `help scheme.
+Stata uses schemes to control the appearance of graphs, see `help scheme`.
 Try `stgcolor` for the scheme used in the Stata manuals, `sj` for the scheme used in the Stata journal, and `economist` for the style used by The Economist.

 **Practical Exercise: Using a Stata graph scheme.***